Paul Jenkins (painter): 1950s

 In 1953, after studying with Yasuo Kuniyoshi at the Art Students League of New York, Jenkins traveled to Italy and Spain, settling in Paris where his first solo exhibition took place in 1954 at Studio Paul Facchetti on the rue de Lille.
 Paul Facchetti, with the help of Alfonso Ossorio, held in 1952, an exhibition of the work of Jackson Pollock in his gallery, which was well known for showing works by abstract artists of the time, among others.

 Jenkins' first solo exhibition in the US took place in 1954 at the pioneering gallery of Zoe Dusanne in Seattle.
 His first solo exhibition in New York was held in 1956 at the Martha Jackson Gallery, a leading gallery of the time.
 The Whitney Museum of American Art in New York purchased the painting "Divining Rod" from this exhibition.
 In the '50s, Jenkins achieved prominence both in New York and Europe for his early abstractions.
-At the Gutai exhibition held at the Martha Jackson Gallery in New York in 1958, Jenkins is invited by Jiro Yoshihara to work with Gutai in Osaka; however, Jenkins waited until 1964 to implement this invitation.
+At the Gutai exhibition held at the Martha Jackson Gallery in New York in 1958, Jenkins was invited by Jiro Yoshihara to work with Gutai in Osaka; however, Jenkins waited until 1964 to implement this invitation.

 From the artist's studio in Paris in 1959, Peggy Guggenheim purchased "Osage," a work on canvas, and continued to later purchase the artist's work.

 Jenkins continued to experiment with flowing paints, pouring pigment in streams of various thicknesses, with white linear overlays.

 Jenkins, described as an abstract expressionist, would at times call himself "an abstract phenomenist."
 His early works were made in oil on primed canvas, as he continued working on paper with ink and with watercolor.
 In 1959 and 1960, he explored the writings of Goethe and Kant.
 Influenced by Goethe's color theories, he began to preface the titles of his works with the word "Phenomena" followed by a key word or phrase.
 Regarding his paintings, he once said, "I have conversations with them, and they tell me what they want to be called."

 1960s

 Gradually in 1960 he moved away from working in oil on canvas to acrylic.
 Jenkins began to paint using an ivory knife, a key tool in the creation of his work:

 I do not stain and I do not work on unprimed canvas.
 This is more significant than it may appear.
-Staining or working on un-primed canvas results in an inkblot-like effect where the paint penetrates the canvas and spreads out on its own.
+Staining or working on unprimed canvas results in an inkblot-like effect where the paint penetrates the canvas and spreads out on its own.
 When I work on primed canvas, I can control the flow of paint and guide it to discover forms.
 The ivory knife is an essential tool in this because it does not gouge the canvas, it allows me to guide the paint.